waxplm/waxplm/README.md

-# waxplum
+# waxplm - Web Assembly for XPLM SDK
-wax-plum: Web Assembly X-Plane Plugin
+pronounced as wax-plum